Universal-Basic-Compute/serenissima/backend/docs/activities.md

 - Showing appropriate icons for different activity types
 - Providing activity information in the citizen detail view

+## AI and Human Citizen Integration

+The activity system treats AI and human citizens identically:

+1. **Unified Activity Model**: Both AI and human citizens use the same activity data structure and follow the same rules
+2. **Shared Visualization**: All citizens appear on the map and can be observed performing their activities
+3. **Equal Scheduling**: The activity creation system schedules activities for all citizens regardless of whether they are AI or human
+4. **Economic Impact**: Activities for both AI and human citizens have the same economic effects (e.g., working generates income)
+5. **Interaction Opportunities**: Human players can encounter and interact with AI citizens performing their activities

+The key difference is that AI citizens have their activities automatically determined by the system, while human players can potentially override certain activities through direct gameplay actions.
+This integration creates a seamless world where AI and human citizens coexist and follow the same daily patterns.

 ## Integration with Other Systems

 The activity system integrates with several other game systems: